 Further research from Gartner reports that 34 percent of survey respondents cite information-related skills represent as the biggest gap in talent, especially those skills which are needed for the newest, most advanced analytics environments.

 This suggests that companies need to invest in strategic ways to compete for this talent, as well as overcome any roadblocks in the hiring process.
+Read more about how your business can keep up with the competition by attracting and retaining staff.

 Going hand in hand with the problem of a shortage of skilled candidates is the issue of outdated hiring process.
 Almost a fifth of our respondents cited it as the biggest recruitment challenge they expect to face over the next 12 months.